 Exchanges SSH public keys between hosts.

 The gpssh-exkeys utility exchanges SSH keys between the specified host names (or host addresses).
 This allows SSH connections between Greenplum hosts and network interfaces without a password prompt.
-The utility is used to initially prepare a Greenplum Database system for passwordless SSH access, and also to prepare additional hosts for passwordless SSH access when expanding a Greenplum Database system.
+The utility is used to initially prepare a Greenplum Database system for password-free SSH access, and also to add additional ssh keys when expanding a Greenplum Database system.

 The gpssh-exkeys utility performs key exchange using the following steps: